1 Introduction To Digital Literacies for Online Learning

 For many university students, a Learning Management System (LMS) like Moodle is a perfectly reasonable place to reside and they feel comfortable accessing course materials, finding their grades, communicating with classmates, and so on.
 And just like our physical homes, the quality of the community that lives there isn’t determined by the features of the house itself, but by the people who share the space and how they structure their time and interactions.

-1.3.11 Activity: Visitor and Resident Diagram
+1.3.8 Activity: Create a Visitor and Resident Diagram

 This activity will help you think about how the tools we use shape and sometimes determine the nature of our interactions with each other.
 Do the tools you use fall on the visitor or the resident end of your continuum?
 How do these tools impact your learning?